TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 #. `Initial clusterization`: All inlets are submitted to selected clusterization method and depending on the method and settings, some of the inlets might not be arranged to any cluster and are considered as outliers.
 #.
 [Optional] `Outliers detection`: Arrangement of inlets to clusters is sometimes far from optimal.
 In this step, *inlets* that do not fit to cluster are detected and annotated as outliers.
 This step can be executed in two modes:

-    #. `Automatic mode`: Inlet is considered to be an outlier if its distance from the centroid is greater then mean distance + 4 * standard deviation of all distances within the cluster.
+    #. `Automatic mode`: Inlet is considered to be an outlier if its distance from the centroid is greater than mean distance + 4 * standard deviation of all distances within the cluster.
-    #. `Defined threshold`: Inlet is considered to be an outlier if its minimal distance from any other point in the cluster is greater then the threshold.
+    #. `Defined threshold`: Inlet is considered to be an outlier if its minimal distance from any other point in the cluster is greater than the threshold.

 #.
 [Optional] `Reclusterization of outliers`: It may happen that the outliers form actually clusters but it was not recognized in initial clusterization.
 In this step clusterization is executed for outliers only and found clusters are appended to the clusters identified in the first step.
 Rest of the inlets are marked as outliers.